MyUNiDAYS/is4-client/README.md

-# is4-client
+# IdentityServer Client
-A Sample Client for use with IdentityServer
+A Sample .NET Client for use with IdentityServer

 # Quick Start with C# .NET